flojoy-ai/docs/docs/nodes/IO/INSTRUMENTS/FUNCTION_GENERATORS/KEYSIGHT/33XXX/BASIC/SET_WAVEFORM_33510B/examples/EX1/example.md

 We then must set the node parameters.
 First, the VISA address must be set for all nodes as mentioned above.
 The waveform settings were changed as follows: waveform: SIN, amplitude: 0.2, amplitude units: Vpp, frequency: 1e7 Hz, on_off: on, query_set: set.
 The second node only needs to ensure the query_set parameter is set to `query` (as well as the VISA address).

 The `33510B` cannot view the waveform directly.
-An oscilloscope can be used optionally. to view the burst mode waveform.
+An oscilloscope can optionally be used to view the burst mode waveform.